Internet famous Scarborough swan dies of suspected lead poisoning

 A Scarborough swan with an international fan base has died.

-Mango – the trumpeter swan who was a regular at the Scarborough Bluffs and along the Lake Ontario shoreline – was euthanized Tuesday after spending three weeks in the care of the Toronto Wildlife Centre (TWC).
+Mango, the trumpeter swan who was a regular at the Scarborough Bluffs and along the Lake Ontario shoreline, was euthanized Tuesday, Sept.
+9, after spending three weeks in the care of the Toronto Wildlife Centre (TWC).

 “Fishing hooks, lures, fishing line, sinkers can badly injure or kill wildlife, and sadly, it’s one of the things we see over and over again.”